WillLam-852/Integrated-Wellness-Platform-For-Elderly/README.md

 # Integrated Wellness Platform for Elderly

-This repository contains a React Native app that can be run on both Android and iOS devices.
+This repository contains a Integrated Wellness Platform for Elderly app that can be run on both Android and iOS devices.
 Follow the instructions below to get started.

 ## Prerequisites

 To run this app, you need to have the following software installed on your machine:

 -   Node.js
 -   Yarn
 -   React Native CLI
 -   Xcode (for iOS)
 -   Android Studio (for Android)

 ## Installation